Using melatonin for sleep is on the rise, study says, despite potential health harms

 Another reality: Studies have found that while using melatonin can be helpful in inducing sleep if used correctly — taking it at least two hours before bed — but the actual benefit is small.

-"When adults took melatonin, it decreased the amount of time it took them to fall asleep by four to eight minutes," said Dr. Cora Collette Breuner, a professor in the Department of Pediatrics at Seattle Children's Hospital at the University of Washington.
+"When adults took melatonin, it decreased the amount of time it took them to fall asleep by four to eight minutes," Dr. Cora Collette Breuner, a professor in the department of pediatrics at Seattle Children's Hospital at the University of Washington, told CNN in 2021.

 "So for someone who takes hours to fall asleep, probably the better thing for them to do is turn off their screens, or get 20 to 40 minutes of exercise each day, or don't drink any caffeinated products at all," Breuner said.